UConn Huskies softball

 The UConn Huskies softball team represents the University of Connecticut in the sport of college softball in at the Division I level of the NCAA.
 The team was founded in the spring of the 1974–1975 academic school year, and is a member of the Big East Conference (Big East).
 They play their home games at Connecticut Softball Stadium on campus in Storrs, Connecticut.

 In its inaugural season the UConn Huskies compiled a 4–4 overall record.
-The Huskies are currently led by first-year head coach Laura Valentino, who succeeded Jen McIntyre in 2019.
+The Huskies are currently led by seventh-year head coach Laura Valentino, who succeeded Jen McIntyre in 2019.
 McIntyre succeeded Karen Mullins in 2015.
-Mullins led the Huskies to an 849–558–5 record over 30 years in Storrs.
+Mullins led the Huskies to an 849–558–5 record and appeared in 8 NCAA Division I softball tournaments over 30 years in Storrs.
+Valentino led the Huskies back to the Tournament in 2025.

-During their tenure in the Big East Conference, the Huskies claimed 7 Big East Conference softball tournament titles, six regular season championships and reached the 1993 Women's College World Series.
+During their initial tenure in the Big East Conference, the Huskies claimed 7 Big East Conference softball tournament titles, six regular season championships and reached the 1993 Women's College World Series.
+Since returning to the Big East in the 2021 season, UConn has won two more regular season championships and the 2025 Big East Conference softball tournament.

 Head coaches

-This table is complete through the 2020 season.
+This table is complete through the 2025 season.